First check to see if you can fix the problem. Following are some frequently

 loop via a feedback (PID) mechanism, you can't affect the heater power

-direction to be open (or close).
-Flip the J-T loop button to change
+Click on the J-T loop open (or close) button to change

 the high power heat value change in the loop chart.